Democratic Hawaii Rep. Gabbard running for president in 2020

 Gabbard said in a CNN interview slated to air Saturday night that she will be formally announcing her candidacy within the next week.

-The 37-year-old Iraq War veteran is the first Hindu elected to Congress.
-She has visited New Hampshire and Iowa in recent months and has written a memoir that’s due to be published in May.
+The 37-year-old Iraq War veteran is the first Hindu elected to Congress and the first member born in the U.S. territory of American Samoa.
+She has visited early primary and caucus states New Hampshire and Iowa in recent months and has written a memoir that’s due to be published in May.

-Gabbard was criticized in 2016 for traveling to Syria and meeting with President Bashar Assad, who has been accused of war crimes.
-She says it’s important to meet with adversaries if “you are serious about pursuing peace.”
+Gabbard is joining what is expected to be a crowded Democratic field.
+Sen. Elizabeth Warren of Massachusetts has already formed an exploratory committee and is moving quickly with trips across early primary states.
+California Sen. Kamala Harris, New Jersey Sen. Cory Booker and Vermont Sen. Bernie Sanders are all weighing their own presidential bids and are expected to announce decisions in the upcoming weeks.
+Former Obama administration housing chief Julian Castro plans to announce his run for the presidency on Saturday.

 Most Read Nation & World Stories